NOVEMBER 28, 2012 BY MTSU NEWS AND MEDIA RELATIONS

 MTSU President Sidney A. McPhee spoke to a proud group of faculty and staff at a recent campus reception honoring those involved with the birth of the program, which started in spring 2006 as a pilot project in conjunction with MTSU's Quality Enhancement Plan.

 The EXL program formalizes and organizes several existing experiential learning activities into a comprehensive program of study for students.
-At the end of the five-year review period, the Southern Association of Colleges and Schools rewarded MTSU with the following commendation:
+At the end of the five-year review period, the Southern Association of Colleges and Schools Commission on Colleges rewarded MTSU with the following commendation:

 "The institution adequately addressed all required elements of the QEP Impact Report, and its assessment efforts are to be applauded.
 The 'Experiential Learning Scholars Program' would serve as an excellent model for institutions considering a similar project."